graphhopper/graphhopper/docs/core/deploy.md

 ## Worldwide Setup

-GraphHopper is able to handle coverage for the world-wide [OpenStreetMap road network](http://planet.osm.org/).
+GraphHopper can handle the world-wide [OpenStreetMap road network](http://planet.osm.org/).

-Without enabled CH the import step alone requires ~60GB RAM and takes ~3h for the import.
+Parsing this planet file and creating the GraphHopper base graph requires ~60GB RAM and takes ~3h for the import.
 If you can accept much slower import times (3 days!) this can be reduced to 31GB RAM when you set `datareader.dataaccess=MMAP` in the config file.
+As of May 2022 the graph has around 415M edges (150M for Europe, 86M for North America).

-With enabled CH for the car profile (with turn cost) the import command needs ~120GB RAM and the additional CH preparation takes ~25 hours but heavily depends on the CPU and memory speed.
-Without turn cost support e.g. sufficient for bike it takes much less (~5 hours).
+Running the CH preparation, required for best response times, needs ~120GB RAM and the additional CH preparation takes ~25 hours
+(for the car profile with turn cost) but heavily depends on the CPU and memory speed.
+Without turn cost support, e.g. sufficient for bike, it takes much less (~5 hours).

+Running the LM preparation for the car profile needs ~80GB RAM and the additional LM preparation takes ~4 hours.

+It is also possible to add CH/LM preparations for existing profiles after the initial import.
+Adding or modifying profiles is not possible and you need to run a new import instead.

 ### System tuning